Liutos/Eloquent/README.md

 ## First: Define The New Function

-Define the new primitive function in file `prims.c', and put its declaration into the header file `prims.h'.
-The data type of the formal parameters and return value of this new function must be `struct lisp\_object\_t *', which also named `lt *' by typedef.
+Define the new primitive function in file prims.c, and put its declaration into the header file prims.h.
+The data type of the formal parameters and return value of this new function must be struct lisp\_object\_t *, which also named lt * by typedef.

 ## Second: Install The New Function

 Register this new function into the implementation's global environment.
-In the body of function `init\_prims', use the predefined macro ADD for installing.
+In the body of function init\_prims, use the predefined macro ADD for installing.
 Macro ADD has four parameters, their meaning list as follow:

 1. arity.
 It's the total number of parameters of a primitive function.
 The rest parameter, for example, the parameter y in form (x . y) is also counted.
 Therefor, parameters list (x . y) means arity of 2.
 2. restp.
 A flag indicates whether the function accepts variable number of parameters or not.